-Identifying a niche, is a key element to get started with a small set of potential customers able to give you feedback as you grow.
+Identifying a niche, is a key element to getting started with a small set of potential customers able to give you feedback as you grow.

 As a rule of thumb, a market that is extremely saturated will require you to drill it down until you find the smallest customer base to kick off your business.